dannysmith/dit2-finals/README.md

 ````shell
 my-feature$> git rebase -i $(git merge-base $(git branch | sed -n '/\* /s///p') master)
 ````

+If you've already pushed to the feature branch and need to squash or fixup your commits, remember to force push in order to ovewrite the history on github.
+Be aware that you might loose some information in the form of comments etc.

 When you're done, ask someone to code review, accept the pull request and merge to `master`.
 The best way to merge is like this: